 When it is no longer necessary to retain your personal information, we will delete or anonymise it.

 Transferring your personal information out of the EEA

-To deliver services to you, it is sometimes necessary for us to share your personal information outside the European Economic Area (EEA), e.g. with your and our service providers located outside the EEA.
+To deliver services to you, it is sometimes necessary for us to share your personal information outside the UK and European Economic Area (EEA), e.g. with our service providers located outside the EEA.

 We will ensure the transfers comply with data protection law and all personal information will be secure.

 You have the following rights, which you can exercise free of charge: